Timea's Kitchen

 Ingredients

-This recipe for stuffed cabbage rolls is perfect for a family dinner, with enough to serve six.
+This best stuffed cabbage rolls recipe is perfect for a family dinner, with enough to serve six.
 Let's take a look at the ingredients:

 I will seasoning with: